Supachok Sarachat: International career

 In 2021, Supachok was named in the Thailand squad for the 2020 AFF Championship by head coach, Alexandré Pölking in which he won the tournament and was named in the Team of the Tournament.

 2024 ASEAN Championship

 Supachok and the Thailand national team participated in the 2024 AFF Championship and advanced to the final.
 Supachok scored a controversial goal at Rajamangala Stadium, which raised the score to 2–1 for Thailand in the second leg of the final against Vietnam.
 Vietnam had kicked the ball out of play due to a Vietnamese player was injured on the field.
 Then when the ball was in play, the Thai players decided to play the ball and score.

 Personal life

-Supachok has two younger brothers: Suphanat Mueanta, currently playing for Thai club, Buriram United, and Chotika Mueanta, a footballer playing for Buriram United youth squad.
-Supachok uses his mother's surname, Sarachat.
+Supachok has two younger half-brothers: Suphanat Mueanta, currently playing for Japanese club RB Omiya Ardija, and Chotika Mueanta, a footballer playing for Buriram United youth squad.
+Supachok losts his father when he was very young and his mother remarried, hence the use of his mother's surname, Sarachat, while both Suphanat and Chotika use their father's surname, Mueanta.